-- 6.5 The agent has provided clarification on the assessment of alternative sites and notes the applicant has not considered other sites for the development as this site was identified at an early stage and was not ruled out by pre application enquiries and thus the project was moved forward to the application stage. - 6.6 The Environmental Statement including supplementary information provided by the agent during the course of the application is considered to meet the minimum requirements of an Environmental Statement.
+7.5 The agent has provided clarification on the assessment of alternative sites and notes the applicant has not considered other sites for the development as this site was identified at an early stage and was not ruled out by pre application enquiries and thus the project was moved forward to the application stage.

+7.6 The Environmental Statement including supplementary information provided by the agent during the application is considered to meet the minimum requirements of an Environmental Statement.